threepointone/react-redux-optimist/README.md

 ```

+getting started
+---

+- integrate redux-optimist into your redux stack
+- put the `<Optimist>` tag high up in your react tree
+- read the `optimist` helper function off `context`
+- dispatch!

 - from the work on [redux-react-local](https://github.com/threepointone/redux-react-local)